 - First cathedral: erected in the year 604, the first Christian building, built in wood, was not very long-lived… and disappeared in a fire.

-- Second cathedral: the cathedral was rebuilt in stone between 675 and 685, but the Viking invaders destroyed the building in the 9th century.
+- Second cathedral: the second cathedral was reconstructed from stone between 675 and 685, but was unfortunately destroyed by invading Vikings in the 9th century.

 - Third cathedral: a third cathedral was built in 962… then destroyed in turn in a fire…